Defending White Collar Crime Charges

 - Class B2 Felony: 125-314 months

 - Class D Felony: 51-128 months

 Defending Against White Collar Crimes

-At Randall & Stump, PLLC, we offer highly experienced and aggressive white collar criminal defense.
+At Randall & Stump, Criminal Defense Attorneys, we offer highly experienced and aggressive white collar criminal defense.
 No matter the specific offense or the felony class, we are here to help.
 We will independently investigate the accusations against you.
 We will review countless documents and other materials to gauge the evidence against you and gather evidence to support your defense.
 We will also advise you on what we believe to be the best course of action and your strongest defense.